dyoung522/otv/README.md

 OTV is currently in beta, so if you\'re interested, please try it out and let me know how it works for you.
 I would appreciate any feedback and/or bug reports.

+### Known Issues

+- On Windows, the utility will pause after each run, even if running from a command line.
+This is done because most Windows users will be running the util from a Shortcut, so the pause is necessary without having to specifically add it.
+You can use the `--no-pause` option to disable this functionality